Not sure what to do in Peru? Worry not!

 - In the northern part of Peru along the coast, you have some of the most pristine beaches to relax on.

-Don’t like either?
+- Don’t like either?
 Head into the Peruvian Amazon rainforest for a few days and experience a lifestyle you have never had.
-There are so many amazing things to do in Peru.

-For that reason, we have compiled this ultimate Peru bucket list!
-We even included some of the best places to visit in Peru!
+For that reason, we have compiled this ultimate Peru bucket list, so you can fill your Peru itinerary with the best of the country has to offer!!

 Best Places to Visit in Peru

 Let’s start out with some of the most incredible places in Peru, such as its dynamic cities and idyllic small towns!

 Cusco, the former capital of the Inca empire, is one of the most unique cities in Peru to visit.
 From the Incan ruins such as Sacsayhuaman to the indigenous people walking down the street, Cusco is bustling with traditional Peruvian culture.

 The timeless cobble-stoned streets with gorgeous historical buildings are sprawling throughout the city, making it a photographer’s dream.

 As the former capital of the Inca empire, Cusco is also a great base to explore the nearby Incan artifacts.
 Sacred Valley, Machu Picchu, and Rainbow Mountain are some of the best places to visit in Peru.
 And guess what?
 Cusco is the perfect place to stay for all those attractions.

 As the top travel destination in Peru, it shouldn’t surprise you that Cusco has some of the best traditional foods in Peru.
 Try out cuy (guinea pig) and alpaca meat when you are in Cusco!